 Although Laos is one of the poorest countries in Asia, it has rich natural resources.
-More than 85 percent of the land lies within the Mekong River Basin.
-About 80 percent of Laotians work in agriculture and live in rural areas.
+More than 85% of the land lies within the Mekong River Basin.
+About 80% of Laotians work in agriculture and live in rural areas.
 Water quality in Laos is an essential part of life and development in the country.

-The usage of water in Laos is 82 percent agricultural, 10 percent industrial, and 8 percent domestic.
+The usage of water in Laos is 82% agricultural, 10% industrial, and 8% domestic.
 Agriculture uses water for irrigation, fisheries, plantation, and livestock.
 There is approximately 270 billion cubic meters of available water, of which 5.7 billion is used and the remaining 264.3 billion remains in the rivers.

 There is currently a hydropower boom in Laos.
 The country has the potential to produce 23,000 megawatts of electricity.
-Currently, it only utilizes 5 percent of that capacity.
+Currently, it only utilizes 5% of that capacity.
 By selling electricity to neighboring countries, Laos is seeking to become the “battery” of Southeast Asia.

 Hydropower and Water Quality in Laos